Open Mon-Sat 8am-6pm and Sunday 8am-5p

 Yampa and Elk Rivers

-The Yampa through Town, and at Chuck Lewis are open but high.
-The Stagecoach Tailwater and Sarvis are open and fishing well.
 There is plenty of water to fish in the Yampa Valley.
-Feel free to give a call down to the shop for up to the hour info.
+Feel free to give a call down to the shop for up to the hour info and bugs to toss.
+(970)-879-6552.

 970-879-6552

 The “tailwater,” also known as the upper Yampa, is one of the most productive stretches of river year-round.
 The dam keeps the flows and water temperature nearly consistent for the entire year.
-The DOW keeps a close eye on the water and river bank health which makes for incredible fishing
+The DOW keeps a close eye on the water and river bank health, which makes for incredible fishing.

 970-879-6552